johnbaillieul/ROS-Jackal/robots/jackal/vision_based_navigation_ttt_ml/README.md

  <img src="https://user-images.githubusercontent.com/98136555/203196713-d184d217-4d4c-4703-9a3e-b70578cf4f85.png" width=25% height=25%/>

   ### Collected data and trained models:
   The Dataset collected to train the models can be found in https://drive.google.com/drive/folders/14Z0PIDKhXRiH8N9Lk4W1LmMqiyPlzIl8?usp=share_link.
-The folder also includes a Readme file that explain what each folder includes.
+The folder also includes a Readme file that explains what each folder includes.

   The parameters for the trained models can be found in https://drive.google.com/drive/folders/1mN2qUArRAUh9lco24jHvgxeGaYj4N5pD?usp=share_link.